matwey/lwip-enc28j60/README.md

 memory).

-If compiled with `-DENC28J60_USE_PBUF`, two small additional functions, `enc_read_received_pbuf` and `enc_transmit_pbuf`, are added, which are designed to use the lwIP pbuf memory management system.
+If compiled with `-DENC28J60_USE_PBUF`, two small additional functions,
+@ref enc_read_received_pbuf and @ref enc_transmit_pbuf, are added, which are designed to use the lwIP pbuf memory management system.
 This is to keep the interfaces simple.

 lwIP port
 ---------